SolarSistim/Quickdash/README.md

 - **icon**: The icon's filename.
 All icons are hosted at /assets/icons.
 - **link**: The link that you will navigate to when you click on it.
 Always opens in new tab.

+## Upgrading from Quickdash-v1.0.1-release to Quickdash-v1.0.2-release

+There are no progammatic backup/restore features as of yet.
+The JSON config file in v1.0.1, board-data.json, is an entirely different format than in v1.0.2, which necessitates manually moving the links from the old JSON file to the new JSON file.

+I have a backup/restore feature planned for future releases.

 # Deployment

 Quickdash is an HTML/Javascript only application.
 That means there are no back-end technologies in use like NodeJS, PHP or ASP, and all you have to do to deploy it is to plop it into your favorite Web server's wwwroot folder (or equivalent).